U.S. Chamber official: small-business confidence steady locally, AI adoption set to rise

 Sullivan also predicted widespread business use of artificial intelligence this year, calling 2026 'the year of small business artificial intelligence adoption' and noting that owners are experimenting with platforms such as ChatGPT, Gemini and Claude.
 While he welcomed innovation, he argued for a single federal regulatory framework to avoid a 'patchwork' of state rules that he said would harm businesses and called for guardrails that avoid creating easy grounds for litigation.

-On immigration and labor supply, Sullivan confirmed that the H‑2B visa allocation for 2026 is roughly half the allotment of temporary nonagricultural visas that have been issued in the past 2-years.
-He described the Chamber’s litigation over a recent immigration policy as 'lost at a district court level' and now under appeal and offered to connect local members to Patrick Shen, the Chamber’s immigration expert for more details.
+On immigration and labor supply, Sullivan said about half of H‑2B visas had been released and described the Chamber’s litigation over a recent H‑2B policy as 'lost at a district court level' and now under appeal; he offered to connect local members to the Chamber’s immigration expert for details.

 The session closed with Sullivan urging small-business owners to review tax changes with advisers and to watch for federal guidance on AI and trade developments.